ome/omero-guide-scripts/docs/walkthrough.rst

    "Client namespace" (``openmicroscopy.org/omero/client/mapAnnotation`` in full)\
    , a special namespace recognized by OMERO.web.

-The "client namespace" (see note above) is the only namespace that allows editing of \
+The "Client namespace" (see note above) is the only namespace that allows editing of \
 Key-Value pairs in the OMERO.web interface.
 If a Key-Value pair uses a different \
-namespace, its namespace must first be converted to the client namespace before editing. \
+namespace, its namespace must first be converted to the "Client namespace" before editing. \
-These annotation scripts will always default to the "client namespace" if the namespace \
+These annotation scripts will always default to the "Client namespace" if the namespace \
 fields are left empty.

 .. figure:: images/annotation_08_convert_namespace.png